Active Cypher Whitepaper

 - A holistic and integrated security model is pivotal.
 Vulnerabilities arise when security options are “bolted” on.

-- Zero-trust means to assume (default) that each interaction with a person or an endpoint must be authenticated for that interaction.
+- Zero Trust means to assume (default) that each interaction with a person or an endpoint is a potential risk.

 Once the file’s defensive perimeter has been created, the variable whereabouts of the file is no longer a risk for your company.
 It would no longer matter which clouds, datacenters, or devices your files end up on.
 The defensive perimeter will keep the bad actors out.

-While the protected files themselves have no direct ability to authenticate or authorize access their contents, with ACFS present, you gain the functionality necessary to perform the authorization check on behalf of the file.
-ACFS checks Microsoft Azure Active Directory policies for specific security and access control information before granting the user access beyond the file perimeter.
+While the protected files themselves have no direct ability to authenticate or authorize access to their contents, with ACFF present, you gain the functionality necessary to perform the authorization check on behalf of the file.
+ACFF checks Microsoft Azure Active Directory policies for specific security and access control information before granting the user access beyond the file perimeter.
 Only then are the file contents automatically deciphered and displayed to the user.

-Working in tandem with Active Directory’s access control and auditing features to encrypt every file shared to users, ACFS operates seamlessly and transparently to both the IT Director and end users.
-ACFS requires no additional management or programs, nor the knowledge and exchange of keys, certificates, passwords, or secrets.
+Working in tandem with Active Directory’s access control and auditing features, ACFF operates seamlessly and transparently to both the IT Director and end users.
+ACFF requires no additional management or programs, nor the knowledge and exchange of keys, certificates, passwords, or secrets.
 Those limitations imposed by other solutions have always been a roadblock to acceptance by both IT departments and end users alike.

-The implementation of Active Cypher File Security (ACFS)
+The Implementation of Active Cypher File Fortress (ACFF)

-Microsoft Active Directory – ACFS is deeply integrated with your Active Directory – Security Groups & Users organizational structure which already protects your corporate assets stored in the file system.
-Working in tandem with Active Directory’s access control and auditing features to encrypt each file as it is stored in the Shared Folders which are shared out to users, ACFS allows IT to govern the protection directly and unambiguously through Active Directory Security Groups.
-The ACFS rules engine connects via an API to assess risk threats whenever a file decryption request is presented.
+Microsoft Active Directory – ACFF is deeply integrated with your Active Directory – Security Groups & Users organizational structure which already protects your corporate assets stored in the file system.
+ACFF allows IT to govern that protection directly and unambiguously through Active Directory Security Groups.
+Working in tandem with Active Directory’s access control and auditing features, ACFF encrypts files individually as they are stored in the various protected Shared Folders which are shared out to users.
+The ACFF rules engine connects via an API to assess risk threats whenever a file decryption request is presented.

-Compliance and Governance – AC creates a Secure Private Cloud inside the Azure ecosystem utilizing the governance and compliance certification and verification of Azure Security Center, Azure Sentinel and the Azure Security Graph API.
+Compliance and Governance – ACFF creates a Secure Private Cloud inside the Azure ecosystem utilizing the governance and compliance certification and verification of Azure Security Center, Azure Sentinel, and the Azure Security Graph API.
 Compliance standards and certifications for vertical industries such as legal, finance and healthcare, but also for standards such as:

 - NIST 800-173